What is PASK?

 The PASK network is gradually growing and now includes many others around the world who support the PASK goals and who are actively engaged in encouraging change.

-If you would like to be an active member of PASK, kept up to date on developments, or are interested in investment opportunities with new projects, please be in touch: info@paskpiano.org
+If you would like to be an active supporter of PASK, kept up to date on developments, or are interested in investment opportunities with new projects, please be in touch: info@paskpiano.org,

 Notes on terminology